Al Islah (United Arab Emirates): History

-Al Islah has origins in the UAE dating back to the 1960s when Egyptian Brotherhood members fleeing Gamal Abdul Nasser’s regime traveled to the Persian Gulf region.
-It was officially formed in 1974 when with the approval of Dubai ruler, Sheikh Rashid bin Saeed al-Maktoum, Egyptian teachers who were members of the Muslim Brotherhood came to work in the UAE and began to recruit young Emiratis.
-Ali Salem Humaid, chairman of Dubai based think-tank, the Al Mezmaah Centre for Studies and Research, has stated that the recruited young students, "operated secretly through front organizations like mafia-style gangs, money-laundering and espionage rings."
-The group continued to build influence in the 1970s and 1980s, serving in high posts in the education and justice sectors.
+Al Islah has origins in the UAE dating back to the 1960s, when Egyptian Brotherhood members fleeing Gamal Abdul Nasser's regime traveled to the Persian Gulf region.
+It was officially formed in 1974 when, with the approval of Dubai's ruler, Sheikh Rashid bin Saeed al-Maktoum, Egyptian teachers who were members of the Muslim Brotherhood came to work in the UAE and began to recruit young Emiratis.
+Ali Salem Humaid, chairman of Dubai-based think-tank, the Al Mezmaah Centre for Studies and Research, has stated that the recruited young students, "operated secretly through front organizations like mafia-style gangs, money-laundering and espionage rings."
 The work and activities of Al Islah have been directly linked to the Muslim Brotherhood in Egypt.